 Stocks move higher as investors push through trade anxiety

-Investors snapped up technology stocks in a signal that they are more willing to take on some risk after several days of fleeing to safer holdings, such as bonds.
-Microsoft rose 1.1% and Oracle rose 1.3%.
+Investors snapped up technology stocks in a signal that they are more willing to take on risk after several days of fleeing to safer holdings, such as bonds.
+Microsoft rose 1.6% and Oracle rose 1.9%.

 Banks led financial stocks higher as bond yields gained ground following a sharp decline on Wednesday.
 The sector also got a key boost from American International Group after the insurer reported solid second quarter financial results.

-The shift to a buying mood was reinforced by lagging utilities and consumer staples companies.
-Investors usually shun those safe-play sectors when they feel optimistic and want to take on more risk.
+In another sign that investors were feeling more bullish, safe-play sectors like utilities and makers of consumer products like food lagged the market.
+Investors usually shun those sectors when they want to take on more risk.

 A sharp spike in bond prices on Wednesday signaled that investors are growing increasingly nervous about the prospect of the trade dispute between the world's two largest economies hurting the global economy.